aticodein/second-project/README.md

  * As a user, I want to be able to easily reset the data and start over, and not have to worry about manually setting all the values back to their original values.

 ### Wireframes
-/assets/images/2019-08-11.png
+/assets/images/balsamiq.png

 ![Alt text](/assets/images/balsamiq.png?raw=true "Title")
-#### This mockup made on Balsamiq.
-I have tried tu use free version and lost a few images,
+#### The mockup made on Balsamiq.
+I have tried tu use free version and lost the images,
-#### but this one is show the main concept of the dashboard was:
+#### but this early stage of the project shows the main concept of the dashboard was:
 #### a heading , some explanation (Learn more button made later for same purpose), charts two rows, (side bar was left out later completly) and footer

 ## Features